Gabrielnero000/PBR-Playground/README.md

 Translating: the output energy of a reflected ray it's the sum of the emissive energy of the hitted surface and the contribuiton of all the rays comming from all directions in the upper hemysphere of the hit point.
 That contribution is the sum (integration!) of all possibles reflection proportions for every pairs of incident/reflected rays attenuated by the angle of incident.
 Sounds spooky and really is.
 That integral is analytically unsolvable, so we need to use numerical methods to solve it.
 Specifically, Monte Carlo integration.

 The idea is SAH (simple as hell): evaluate the integral N times randomically, sum everything and divide by N. So, if the *randomically* occurs with a uniform distribuition, probabilistically we will approximate the integral value.
-The thing is:
-*	We need a lot of samples to reach a reasonable approximation.
+The thing is: we need a lot of samples to reach a reasonable approximation.

 So, we have two elements to play now:
 * Number of bounces that each ray can suffer (our recursion-end condition).
 * Number of samples.

+Few bounces can make the scence darker (the ray may could reach a emissive surface if it bounces more)

 ## Gallery: Images of Experiments